 Exemplary student research and/or other forms of written products are recognized by the Undergraduate Essay Award and the Graduate or Undergraduate Student Research Award.

 Practitioners in the private sector or in education or government are recognized under the Professional Practice Award.

 Additional awards include Regional Chapter Award and one Minilectureship Award.

 RULES AND REGULATIONS

-1. Members may obtain forms from chapter trustees or from the EPT web site.
+1. Members may obtain forms from the EPT web site.

 2. Essays, minilectures and abstracts can be submitted via email or as hard copies.

 3. Portfolios, where required, should contain adequate descriptions of content, indexed and tabbed.
 Exhibits should be mounted, where feasible, or otherwise prepared for examination and evaluation.
 Originals should be used when possible, but accurate reproductions or facsimiles will be accepted.